Albertoruiz37/CarLoanManagement/README.md

    - Open browser to `https://localhost:5001` or `http://localhost:5000` (or check your own instance port)
    - Use demo credentials to login

+or
+You can access the app on the following link it was deployed on Azure using CI conected via git pipelines carloanmanagement-a3debtbwh5a3gceq.canadacentral-01.azurewebsites.net

 ### Demo Accounts & Sample Data

 The application comes with comprehensive sample data to demonstrate all features: